 Jonathan has been ‘fixing’ London’s top freelance musicians for many different projects of all sizes over the last twelve years.

-As well as ‘fixing’ for the Orchestra of the Glyndebourne Tour for the past 11 years (from full symphony orchestra to chamber ensembles, working for three months every autumn) he has contracted a wide range of groups of all sizes for pop gigs and commercial work.
+As well as being General Manager of the Orchestra of the Glyndebourne Tour, now known as the Glyndebourne Sinfonia, for the past 16 years (from full symphony orchestra to chamber ensembles, working for three months every autumn) he has contracted a wide range of groups of all sizes for pop gigs and commercial work.
 He has also assisted casting companies with selecting musician extras for film work.

-With over twenty years of experience as a player he has unrivaled knowledge of top players in London and most importantly who plays well with whom!
+With over twenty years of experience as a player he has unrivalled knowledge of top players in London and most importantly who plays well with whom!

 The Charity Director!

 The Tunnell Trust for Young Musicians was established following the merger of the John Tunnell Trust and the Young Musicians’ Trust in 1999.

 The John Tunnell Trust was formed in 1988 by family members, colleagues and friends of the late John Tunnell, OBE, the founder leader of the Scottish Chamber Orchestra.
 The Trust was established in order to support young musicians and chamber groups in particular.
 The aim of all our work is to help bridge the difficult gap between the student and professional worlds for our Young Musicians, where recognition and experience can only be gained from quality performing opportunities.